JetBrains/teamcity-documentation/topics/git.md

 </td>
 <td id="refresh-token">

-If you have a connection to a Bitbucket Server, Bitbucket Cloud, GitLab, JetBrains Space or Azure DevOps configured in TeamCity, refreshable tokens are enabled by default for these VCS roots.
+If a VCS root that fetches data from a GitHub, Bitbucket Server, Bitbucket Cloud, GitLab, JetBrains Space or Azure DevOps was configured using a TeamCity [connection](configuring-connections.md), refreshable tokens are enabled by default for these VCS roots.
 Such tokens are short-lived providing more security than passwords or personal access tokens: the TeamCity server refreshes them automatically without sharing any related data with agents.